biospi/seaMass/README.md

 ```
 install.packages("devtools")
-devtools::install_github("biospi/bayesprot", dependencies = TRUE)
+devtools::install_github("biospi/deamass", dependencies = TRUE)
 ```

-To upgrade to the latest version of BayesProt, simply run the second line again.
+To upgrade to the latest version of deaMass, simply run the second line again.

 ## Usage

-Firstly, you need to use an 'import' function to convert from an upstream tool format to BayesProt's standardised 'data.frame' format.
+Firstly, you need to use an 'import' function to convert from an upstream tool format to deaMass's standardised 'data.frame' format.
 Then you can assign injections to runs if you've used fractionation, and specify a study design if you'd like to do differential expression analysis.
-Finally, you use the 'bayesprot' function to fit the model and generate the results.
+Finally, you use the 'deamass' function to fit the model and generate the results.

 ### Tutorial

 Load the included ProteinPilot iTraq dataset (note this is a small subset of proteins from our spike-in study and as such is not useful for anything else than this tutorial).

 ```
-library(bayesprot)
+library(deamass)

 # Import tutorial iTraq dataset.
-file <- system.file(file.path("demo", "Tutorial_PeptideSummary.txt.bz2"), package = "bayesprot")
+file <- system.file(file.path("demo", "Tutorial_PeptideSummary.txt.bz2"), package = "deamass")
 data <- import_ProteinPilot(file)
 ```

-Unfortunately the input file does not contain information for linking fractions to runs, so BayesProt allows you to update the imported data with this information.
+Unfortunately the input file does not contain information for linking fractions to runs, so deaMass allows you to update the imported data with this information.
 If your study does not employ fractionation, you can skip this section.

 ```
 # Get skeleton injection-run table from imported data.